CooperP1309/pico_wifi_provisioner/development_logging.md

             In network programming, a pcb is a "Protocol Control Block".
             This pcb struct holds the relevant data for a socket connection.
-            I.e. data like IP address, port number and protocol (TCP or UDP) are all held in the struct for packet sending and recieving.
+            I.e. data like IP address type, port number and protocol (TCP or UDP) are all held in the struct for packet sending and recieving.
             Thus, the server will contain a pointer pcb for a client and the server.
             This will allow us to declare a pcb instace at any scope in the program